 Lilac is an attractive fragrant flower.
 It has heart-shaped leaves and its flower blooms in spring.
 Depending on the species of lilac, the flower can be in various shapes and sizes.

-Lilac, when planted closely, produces a dense shrub as each lilac can grow up to 20 feet wide and 4 to 6 feet height.
-This not only creates privacy to your garden but also makes it difficult for deer to see what is in your garden.
+Lilac, when planted closely, produces a dense shrub as each lilac can grow up to 20 feet wide and 4 to 6 feet in height.
+This not only creates privacy in your garden but also makes it difficult for deer to see what is in your garden.

-Due to its large varieties and its ability to be a right deer repellent plant you can plant lilac in your garden with style.
+Due to its large varieties and its ability to be the right deer repellent plant you can plant lilac in your garden with style.

 Planting lavender in your garden will create a massive fragrance in your yard while repelling deer to come anywhere close to your garden.

 Grape holly is a shrub with evergreen broadleaf.
 It is a low-maintenance shrub that can be grown under the shadier parts of your garden such as under big and mature trees.
 It bears a yellow color flower in spring and is also very fragrant.

 The grape holly berries are used in making jam and jellies.
 Grape Hollies sharp spiked leaves make it unattractive in the deer menu and act as a deer deterrent.
 Planting it around your outside of the garden will keep deer uninterested to venture in.